2 SARS Impersonators Remanded In Prison | Leadership Newspaper

 2 SARS Impersonators Remanded In Prison

-Operatives of Lagos state Police Command on Sunday said that they have arrested and remanded two suspects impersonating the Special Anti- Robbery Squad (SARS) Operatives in Lagos.
+Operatives of Lagos state Police Command yesterday said that they have arrested and remanded two suspects impersonating the Special Anti- Robbery Squad (SARS) operatives in Lagos.

-The impersonators were identified as Ikechukwu Victor, 45yrs old and Emeka Ewuzien, 45yrs old of No 2 Igi Street, Bariga and No 30 Okuta road, Leadlac, Bariga respectively.
+The impersonators were identified as Ikechukwu Victor and Emeka Ewuzien, both aged 45 years, of No 2 Igi street, Bariga and No 30 Okuta road, Leadlac, Bariga respectively.

-The police said they claimed to be SARS Operatives, on their way to effect an arrest at Bakare Daudu market.
+The police said that the suspects claimed to be SARS Operatives, who were on their way to effect an arrest at Bakare Daudu market.

 It was also gathered that on further questioning, they claimed to be members of Police Community Relations Committee (PCRC) from Victoria Island Lagos.
 Two fake PCRC ID card bearing same name were recovered from them.